ShkudW/ARM-Enum/README.md

 Collection Tools for Enumeration and abuse Azure WebApp and Azure Key Vaults recources

 These tools developed for help IT Administrators (not not realy..)...
-These tools are developed for Red Teamers, who secceded to find high privileged Service Prinicpal with high permissions on ARM API. for data exflitration with Vaulter.ps1 or for letaral movment with WebApp-Shell.ps1 or for enumeration on WebApps with EnumWebApp.ps1
+These tools are developed for Red Teamers, whos secceded to find a high privileged Service Prinicpal with high permissions on ARM API. you can use it:
+- for data exflitration with Vaulter.ps1
+- for letaral movment with WebApp-Shell.ps1
+- for enumeration on WebApps with EnumWebApp.ps1

 ### Vaulter
 this tool is checking if the key vault is manged by RBAC or by Access Policy, and abuse yout Ideneity's pemissions for adding: